AWS Trusted Advisor Best Practices

 For a full list of IAM permissions using the trustedadvisor namespace please see the following AWS reference: https://docs.aws.amazon.com/awssupport/latest/user/security-trusted-advisor.html

-The output of this scan will generate a number of recommendations of how your infrastructure could be optimized with a priority factor.
-This then allows you to optimize your resources based on the recommendations.
+- The output of this scan will generate a number of recommendations of how your infrastructure could be optimised with a priority factor

 Please be aware that this list will change over time, so for an updated list please refer to the role within IAM to determine which services AWSTrustedAdvisorServiceRolePolicy has access to.